Types of subdivision of the United Kingdom: Historic

 Today in England, the pre-1974 county boundaries survive in the form of historic counties, also known as traditional counties.
 This could refer to the counties at any point from the Domesday Book to 1974, as the boundaries often changed in between then.
 In medieval times, counties were administered by a sheriff (meaning shire-reeve).
 Prior to the Norman invasion, counties were known as shires, but the Normans renamed the shire to county (the area under the control of a count).

 Lieutenancy

-Across Great Britain, lord lieutenants are appointed by the Crown to act as the Queen's representative within a lieutenancy area in the UK.
+Across Great Britain, lord lieutenants are appointed by the Crown to act as the King's representative within a lieutenancy area in the UK.

 Since the Lieutenancies Act 1997 in England, lord lieutenants have been appointed to the ceremonial counties.
 There are 48 ceremonial counties, which includes parts of traditional counties (e.g. North Yorkshire, West Yorkshire) and fairly modern counties such as Merseyside and Cumbria, while some traditional counties such as Huntingdonshire are not a ceremonial county.